tesa1/rhpc_fix_snakemake_ChIPseq/README.md

 # install enviroment for running pipeline on darwin:
 /opt/anaconda3/bin/conda env create --file env/rhpc_fix_snakemake.yaml

-# Activate phantompeakqualtools
+# Activate phantompeakqualtools and go back to original directory
 cd Softwares/phantompeakqualtools
 chmod 777 run_spp.R
-cd ../
+cd ../..

 # Separately download and install bioepic package into the conda environment just created.
 # This package could not be installed after the conda update/clean with pip from within the conda enviroment it must be installed explicitly